Pristine Massive Star Formation Caught at the Break of Cosmic Dawn

 \subsubsection{Observations and Analysis}

-The doubly lensed system ``33.1a/b" was first observed with VLT/MUSE \cite{mahler18,bergamini23}.
-Residing behind the Abell~2744 galaxy cluster, the source is strongly gravitationally lensed and displays two images to the west of the foreground galaxy cluster. \ly\ emission was detected at the position, establishing its redshift as $z=\zspec$.
-The same field has been repeatedly observed with the JWST since the beginning of its science operation as part of multiple programs \cite{Treu22,labbe23b,morishita24beacon,fu25}.
-An RGB mosaic image using the NIRCam data is shown in Figure~\ref{fig:mosaic}, where we highlight the positions of the double system, which we nickname ``Abell2744 Metal-poor Object REdshift 6", or ``\id."
+The doubly lensed system ``33.1a/b'' was first observed with VLT/MUSE \cite{mahler18,bergamini23}.
+The intrinsic source, located behind the galaxy cluster Abell~2744, is strongly gravitationally lensed, displaying two images to the west of the foreground cluster, {with magnification factors of $\mu=$\,\magnifaerr\ and \magnifberr, respectively \cite{bergamini23b}}. \ly\ emission was detected at both positions in the imaging plane, firmly establishing its redshift as $z=\zspec$.
+The same field has been repeatedly observed with JWST since the beginning of its science operation as part of multiple programs.
+An RGB mosaic image using the NIRCam data is shown in Figure~\ref{fig:mosaic}, where we highlight the positions of the two images.
+Hereafter, we refer to {the intrinsic system in the source plane} as ``\id'', short for ``Abell~2744 Metal-poor Object REdshift 6'', {and the two images in the imaging plane as \ida\ and \idb.}

-We analyzed public NIRCam WFSS data from Cycle 2 program ``All the Little Things" (GO 3516; PIs: Matthee \& Naidu)\cite{naidu24}, which targeted the Abell~2744 field using the F356W+GRISM configuration.
+We analyzed public NIRCam WFSS data from Cycle 2 program ``All the Little Things'' (GO 3516; PIs: Matthee \& Naidu)\cite{naidu24}, which targeted the Abell~2744 field using the F356W+GRISM R configuration.
 These observations provide wavelength coverage of $3$--$4\,\mu$m at the position of \id.
-Spectra at both image positions are obtained from two sets of exposures taken at slightly different position angles (PAs; $56^\circ$ and $60^\circ$).
+Spectra at both image positions are obtained from two sets of exposures, taken at slightly different position angles (PAs; $56^\circ$ and $60^\circ$).
 For each source, we extracted spectra separately for the two PAs, and also extracted a combined spectrum at each image position using data from both PAs.